Robert Gagné's Nine Steps of Instruction

 - Presenting a problem to be solved

-- Stressing why it is important to them
+- Identifying why it is important to them

 Wick, Pollock, Jefferson, and Flanagan (2006) describe how the research also supports extending the interest device into the workplace in order to increase performance when the learners apply their new skills to the job.
 This is accomplished by having the learners and their managers discuss what they need to learn and be able to perform when they finish the training.
-This preclass activity ends in a mutual contract between the learners and managers on what is expected to be achieved from the learning process (this is also closely related to the next step).
+This pre-class activity ends in a mutual contract between the learners and managers on what is expected to be achieved from the learning process.

-2. Provide a Learning Objective: This allows the learners to organize their thoughts on what they will learn and to perform.
-There is an old saying among presentation professionals to tell them what you're going to tell them, tell them, and finally telling them what you told them.
-This also works when learning by cueing the learner into the goals of the instruction, what the learners will be able perform, and how they will be able to use their new skills in the workplace.
+2. Provide a Learning Objective: This allows the learners to organize their thoughts on what they will learn and perform.
+There is an old saying among presentation professionals to tell them what you're going to tell them, tell them, and finally tell them what you told them.
+This works by helping to cue the learner on the goals of the instruction and how they will be able to use their new skills in the workplace.

-Of course the problem that some instructors run into is telling the learners the formal Learning Objectives word for word, rather than breaking it down into a less formal statement.
+The problem that some instructors run into is telling the learners the formal Learning Objectives word for word, rather than breaking it down into a less formalized statement.
 Learning Objectives are normally designed for the instructional designers and trainers, rather than the learners, thus they must be transformed into a more causal language.